 - Hand-held EPIRB (Emergency Position Indicating Radio Beacon), Personal Locator Beacon (PLB) or satellite phone.
 Register your EPIRB before undertaking the walk.

 For further information on how to obtain and register an EPIRB or PLB contact the Australian Maritime Safety Authority 1800 406 406 (business hours), firstname.lastname@example.org, www.msq.qld.gov.au.
 EPIRBs and satellite phones can be hired from various outlets.

 Purchase a Great Walk topographic map

 Topographic map brochures contain vital orientation information and are essential for your safety.
-They can be purchased from a number of Great Walk topographic map sales outlets.
+They can be downloaded from Business Queensland.

 Permits and fees